Authenticate to Amazon EKS without Static Credentials

 Authenticate to EKS clusters using AWS IAM and EKS Access Entries

-EKS Access Entries provide a cleaner model: IAM principals map directly to Kubernetes permissions, and every authentication event is recorded in CloudTrail.
+EKS Access Entries map IAM principals directly to Kubernetes permissions, with every authentication event recorded in CloudTrail.
 Combined with Vouch, every kubectl command traces back to a hardware-verified human identity – no static tokens, no shared kubeconfigs.

 How it works